ryanccn/osmosis/README.md

 ### Nix Instructions

-If you are on macOS, Windows with WSL2, or Linux, you can use a the Nix flake to install osmosis for any gpu.
+If you are on macOS, Windows with WSL2, or Linux, you can use the Nix flake to install osmosis for any gpu.

 With `nix run`: